3 Frameworks for Sustainable Investment

 Principles for Responsible Investment

 The United Nations-supported Principles for Responsible Investment (PRI) is another important large global sustainability initiative.
-The PRI was designed to help the finance industry – asset owners, investment managers and service providers – to become more sustainable by integrating ESG into investment and operating decisions.
+The PRI was designed to help the finance industry – asset owners, investment managers and service providers – to become more sustainable by integrating ESG factors into investment and operating decisions.

 The PRI was launched in 2006 with 46 signatories, including two from Australia and New Zealand.
 The number of signatories has grown astronomically since its launch and today there are over 5,300 global signatories.
 More than 260 signatories are from Australia and New Zealand – including BP Funds Management (NZ) Ltd, City of Brisbane Investment Corporation and New Zealand Superannuation Fund.[1]